-This Chocolate Cream Pie features a chocolate cookie crust, smooth and creamy chocolate filling, and homemade whipped cream on top.
+This Chocolate Cream Pie recipe features a chocolate cookie crust, smooth and creamy chocolate filling, and homemade whipped cream on top.
 Also includes the option to use a regular pie crust!

 This post is sponsored by Rodelle.
 The opinions and text are all mine.